rubenprietodiaz/gmxQtools/README.md

 Check the original repository [PyMemDyn](https://github.com/GPCR-ModSim/pymemdyn) for requirements, installation and tutorials.
 The necessary arguments were included in submit_pym.sh script in step 1.2.6, but you can modify pymemdyn.sh inside each folder with your preferences, or the generation of this script in `pym_setup.py`.

 ### 3. Preparation of MD
-For preparing the files for running an MD simulation, execute `setup_md.py`.
+For preparing the files for running an MD simulation, execute `setup_md.py` inside your directory (containing subdirectories for each ligand) after running pymemdyn.

 ```bash
         setup_md  [-C CLUSTER] [-t TIME]